OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 vulnerabilities into the cryptocurrency.
 An example of this happened to Ethereum in 2019.
 When the fork was introduced for Ethereum, where the fork caused issues with smart contracts.
-[Explain.]
+The Constantinople fork was proposed in increased vulnerabilities within the smart contracts.
+The hashing algorithm within these contracts became repeatable and thus, increased the chances of a hacker accessing the information within the contracts.

 In the case of a hard fork for the proof of work algorithm, the miners must decide whethere to continue in the current path,